 (b) Analysis by SDS-PAGE.

-Lyophilized Fribronectin although stable at room temperature for 3 weeks, should be stored desiccated below -18°C. Upon reconstitution Fribronectin should be stored at 4°C between 2-7 days and for future use below -18°C.
+Lyophilized Fibronectin although stable at room temperature for 3 weeks, should be stored desiccated below -18°C. Upon reconstitution Fibronectin should be stored at 4°C between 2-7 days and for future use below -18°C.

 Please prevent freeze-thaw cycles.

 Safety Data Sheet